maixnor/wu-quartz/content/semester 3/NEG Exam.md

 		- other stuff nobody uses or values but still something they provide to create "value"

 - away from positional to cooperative bargaining
-	- don't start off with way too high salary and meet in the middle
+	- don't start off with way too high salary (anchoring) and meet in the middle
 	- only as second step after they have made a more reasonable offer
 - company policies are just a trick - empty threat
 - I would use snow job tactic since I have technical expertise